EU Trade Policy

 Mid-term EU Trade Policy Strategy

-In February 2021, the European Commission presented its revised trade strategy, placing the concept of open strategic autonomy at the core.
+In February 2021, the European Commission presented its trade strategy, placing the concept of open strategic autonomy at the core.
 It takes into account new internal and external challenges, particularly the new, more sustainable model of development, as defined by the European Green Deal and the European Digital Strategy.
-It acknowledges the need for a new trade policy that supports the achievement of its internal and external policy goals and promotes greater sustainability in line with its commitment to fully implement the UN Sustainable Development Goals.
+It acknowledges the need for a trade policy that supports the achievement of its internal and external policy goals and promotes greater sustainability in line with its commitment to fully implement the UN Sustainable Development Goals.

 Three mid-term objectives are identified for trade policy: